nguyenquanltdd/Sky-loyalty-framework/doc/userguide/reward_campaigns/menu/buy_reward.rst

 .. index::
    single: buy_reward

-BUY REWARD CAMPAIGN FOR CUSTOMER
+Buy reward campaign for customer
 ================================

-| Any *active* **Reward campaign** (except Cashback) can be assign manually by Admin user to selected customer account.
+Any *active* **Reward campaign** (except Cashback) can be assign manually by Admin user to selected customer account.

-| Admin user can create new or use existing reward campaign from **All reward campaigns** list to "buy" a reward for a customer using his points or just add it for free.
+Admin user can create new or use existing reward campaign from **All reward campaigns** list to "buy" a reward for a customer using his points or just add it for free.

-| As an admin you can “buy” more than one coupon within one campaign at once.
+As an admin you can “buy” more than one coupon within one campaign at once.
 Note, that quantity is limited by Reward campaign limits (define during creation – Limit & Limit per customer)

 To assign a Reward campaign to Customer: